Bikini Atoll: Relocation to Kili Island

 As a result of the military use of the island and the failed resettlement, the islands are littered with abandoned concrete bunkers and tons of heavy equipment, vehicles, supplies, machines, and buildings.
 In September 1978, Trust Territory officials finally arrived to relocate the residents.
 The radiological survey of the northern Marshalls, compelled by the 1975 lawsuit, began only after the residents were removed and returned to Kili Island.

 As of 2013, the tiny 0.36 sqmi Kili Island supported about 600 residents who live in cinderblock houses.
 They must rely on contributions from a settlement trust fund to supplement what they produce locally.
 Each family receives one to two boxes of frozen chicken, two to four 51-lb (23 kilogram) bags of flour, and two to four bags of rice 2 to 3 times per year.
 The islanders operate several small stores out of their homes to supply nonperishable food items like salt, Tabasco, candy, and canned items.
 A generator provides electricity.

 Children attend elementary school on Kili through eighth grade.
 Toward the end of the eighth grade, students must pass a standardized test to gain admission to attend public high school in Jaluit or Majuro.

 Beginning in 2011 the resettled residents of Kili Island began to experience periods of ocean flooding during king tide.
 The highest point of Kili Island is only 9.8 ft above sea level.
 Ocean waves have covered portions of the island at least five times from 2011 to 2015, contaminating the wells on the island.
 The runway servicing the island is unusable during and after rains and ocean flooding because it becomes extremely muddy.
 In August 2015, the Bikini Council passed a resolution requesting assistance from US government to modify terms of the Resettlement Trust Fund for the People of Bikini to be used to relocate the population once again, this time outside of the Marshall Islands.

+The Trust fund had been fairly stable, but after 2017 increased withdrawals drained it down and in the 2020s a crisis erupted to provide services on Kili.